-Dole Caregiver Fellows are the heart and soul of the Elizabeth Dole Foundation.
-They are active military and veteran caregivers from across the nation who are carefully selected each year to represent the Foundation in a formal capacity.
-Each class has approximately 25-30 Fellows who serve two-year term before transitioning into the Alumni Association.
+Dole Caregiver Fellows are the heart and soul of the Elizabeth Dole Foundation and Hidden Heroes.
+They are military and veteran caregivers from across the nation who are carefully selected each year to represent the Foundation in a formal capacity.

 Fellows are leaders in their communities who share their caregiving stories to bring vital attention to the tremendous challenges caregivers face.
 As Foundation representatives, Fellows: